MaksimDzhangirov/backendBankExample/docs/part25-eng.md

 ENTRYPOINT ["/app/start.sh"]
 ```

-OK, now the docker file is updated, let's try to run `docker-compose`
+OK, now the Docker file is updated, let's try to run `docker-compose`
 again.
 But first, we need to run `docker-compose down` to remove all
 existing containers and networks.
 And we should also remove the
 `simplebank_api` image, because we want to rebuild the image with the